 New Zealand is a diverse country split across two main islands.
 With 15,000 km of coastline, fascinating Maori culture, spectacular scenery, adorable native animals and some of the world’s best adventure activities, it can be difficult deciding what to include in your New Zealand itinerary.

 The official tourism board splits the country into 29 main regions – 15 in the north and 14 in the south.
+The perfect New Zealand holiday would incorporate a bit of everything, but one of the great facts about the country is that whatever your interests, you can plan a route filled with unforgettable experiences.
+The country lends itself particularly well to a road trip, so the majority of visitors choose to rent a car and see the sights at their own pace.
 The highlights of the North Island are discussed below.
-The perfect New Zealand holiday would incorporate a bit of everything, but one of the great facts about the country is that whatever your interests, you can plan a route filled with unforgettable experiences.

 NORTHLAND AND THE BAY OF ISLANDS